-- Substance/Medication-Induced Psychotic Disorder Psychotic Disorder Due to Another Medical Condition - Catatonia Associated With Another Mental Disorder (Catatonia Specifier) - Catatonic Disorder Due to Another Medical Condition - Unspecified Catatonia - Other Specified Schizophrenia Spectrum and Other Psychotic Disorder - Unspecified Schizophrenia Spectrum and Other Psychotic Disorder
+- Substance/Medication-Induced Psychotic Disorder Psychotic Disorder Due to Another Medical - Condition - Catatonia Associated With Another Mental Disorder (Catatonia Specifier) - Catatonic Disorder Due to Another Medical Condition - Unspecified Catatonia - Other Specified Schizophrenia Spectrum and Other Psychotic Disorder [new TR update] - Unspecified Schizophrenia Spectrum and Other Psychotic Disorder

 Itsuki Daishi was a 23-year-old engineering student from Japan who was referred to his university student mental health clinic by a professor who had become concerned about his irregular school attendance.
-When they had met to discuss his declining performance, Mr. Daishi had volunteered to the professor that he was distracted by the "listening devices" and "thought control machines" that had been placed in his apartment.
+When they had met to discuss his declining performance, Mr. Daishi had volunteered to the professor that he was distracted by the "listening devices" and "thought control machines" that had been placed in his apartment. (from DSM-5 Clinical Cases)